manuGil/online-core/docs/source/databases.rst

    .. attention::
       **Question.**
-      Analyse the SQL code and try to understand how it works.
+      Analyze the SQL code and try to understand how it works.
       Although syntactically correct, the results produced by the query above cannot be trusted.
 Can you explain why?

 Task 4.7
-   To finalize we will give you another demonstration of the capabilities of a spatial database.
-Suppose you want to know what is the total area  next the railroads of Australia given a certain  distance.
+   To finish this section, we will give you another demonstration of the capabilities of a spatial database.
+Suppose you want to know what is the total area next to the railroads of Australia given a certain distance.
 The distance could represent a buffer zone restricted to the public for security reasons.

    Here is on way to do it using SQL: